Top Tier Evidence Initiative:

 Problem: U.S. social programs, set up to address important problems, often fall short by funding specific models/strategies (“interventions”) that are not effective.
 When evaluated in scientifically-rigorous studies, social interventions in K-12 education, job training, crime prevention, and other areas are frequently found ineffective or marginally effective.
 Interventions that produce sizable, sustained effects on important life outcomes tend to be the exception.
-Meanwhile, respected government measures show that the United States has made little progress over the past 40 years in key areas such as reducing poverty1 and increasing K-12 educational achievement.2
+Meanwhile, respected government measures show that the United States has made little progress since the late 1970s in key areas such as reducing poverty1 and increasing K-12 educational achievement.2

 Process: Through a systematic review effort launched in 2008, the initiative’s expert panel identifies interventions meeting “Top Tier” or “Near Top Tier” (see list below).
 Definitions of “Top Tier” and “Near Top Tier” are shown in the right sidebar.
 Review panel members are listed here.
 The review process, including guidance on nominating an intervention for review, is summarized here.